LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/README.md

 ## Author
 ### * Tin Hang

-:red_circle: Warning: This is not financial advisor.
+# 🔴 big_circle: Warning: This is not financial advisor.
 Do not use this to invest or trade.
 It is for educational purpose.